thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## The `pwd` command

-Typically the shell will start in your home directory.
-This is a folder on the computer file system that belongs to you.
-You put your work here and configure the settings of many command line programs.
+At any given time, the Unix shell has a **current working directory**.
+Typically, a new shell session will set current working directory to your user account's home directory when it starts.

+The **home directory** is a special folder on the computer file system that belongs to only your user account.
+This is where you'll store your documents, downloads, music, projects, etc. as well as store the configuration settings of many command line programs.
 Each user has their own home directory.
-In the past, it was really common for multiple people to share the same computer.
-Since the era of personal computing, most operating systems only have one human user account.
+Prior to the personal computer revolution in the 1980's, it was really common for multiple people to share the same computer.
+Nowadays, most operating systems only have one human user account.

-At any given time, the Unix shell has a **current working directory**.
 Let's use the `pwd` command to print the current working directory for your shell.

 ```
 pwd
 ```

-### Question?
+### Exercise

 What's the current working directory of your shell?